IMac: Reception

 iMac has received considerable critical acclaim, including praise from technology columnist Walt Mossberg as the "Gold Standard of desktop computing"; Forbes magazine described the original candy-colored line of iMac computers as being an "industry-altering success".
-The first 24" Core 2 Duo iMac received CNET's "Must-have desktop" in its 2006 Top 10 Holiday Gift Picks.
+The first 24-inch Core 2 Duo iMac received CNET's "Must-have desktop" in its 2006 Top 10 Holiday Gift Picks.

 Apple faced a class-action lawsuit filed in 2008 for allegedly deceiving the public by promising millions of colors from the LCD screens of all Mac models while its 20-inch model only held 262,144 colors.
-This issue arose due to the use of 6-bit per pixel Twisted nematic LCD screens.
+This issue arose due to the use of 6-bit-per-pixel twisted nematic LCD screens.
 The case was dismissed on January 21, 2009.

 While not a criticism of iMac per se, the integrated design has some inherent tradeoffs that have garnered criticism.
 In The Mythical Midrange Mac Minitower, Dan Frakes of Macworld suggests that with the iMac occupying the midrange of Apple's product line, Apple has little to offer consumers who want some ability to expand or upgrade their computers, but do not need (or cannot afford) the Mac Pro.
 For example, iMac's integration of monitor and computer, while convenient, commits the owner to replace both at the same time.
-For a time before the Mac mini's introduction, there were rumors of a "headless iMac" but the G4 Mac mini as introduced had lower performance compared to the iMac, which at the time featured a G5 processor.
-Some third party suppliers such as Other World Computing provide upgrade kits that include specialized tools for working on iMacs.
+For a time before the Mac Mini's introduction, there were rumors of a "headless iMac" but the G4 Mac Mini as introduced had lower performance compared to the iMac, which at the time featured a G5 processor.
+Some third-party suppliers such as Other World Computing provide upgrade kits that include specialized tools for working on iMacs.

 Similarly, though the graphics chipset in some Intel models is on a removable MXM, neither Apple nor third parties have offered retail iMac GPU upgrades, with the exception of those for the original iMac G3's "mezzanine" PCI slot.
 Models after iMac G5 made it difficult for the end-user to replace the hard disk or optical drive, and Apple's warranty explicitly forbids upgrading the socketed CPU.
 While conceding the possibility of a mini-tower cannibalizing sales from the Mac Pro, Frakes argues there is enough frustration with iMac's limitations to make such a proposition worthwhile.
-This disparity has become more pronounced after the G4 era since the bottom-end Power Mac G5 (with one brief exception) and Mac Pro models have all been priced in the US$1999–$2499 range, while base model Power Macs G4s and earlier were US$1299–1799.
+This disparity has become more pronounced after the G4 era since the bottom-end Power Mac G5 (with one brief exception) and Mac Pro models have all been priced in the US$1999–2499 range, while base model Power Mac G4 models and earlier were US$1299–1799.
 It is possible to upgrade the 2010 edition of the iMac quite easily.